-If you are just starting out your journey as a new trader, this guide will teach you how to trade IOTA.
+If you are just starting your journey as a new trader, this guide will teach you how to trade IOTA.
 You will learn about fundamental and technical analysis that can help you make potentially accurate predictions about IOTA’s price.
-You will also be able to make more informed decisions when it comes to trading strategies.
+You will also be able to make more informed decisions regarding trading strategies.

 Many new traders believe trading and investment to be the same.
 That's not true.
 Crypto investment involves long-term ownership of IOTA coins, holding them in anticipation of a price increase.
 On the other hand, crypto trading refers to the process of betting on IOTA prices using derivatives such as futures, options, and Contracts for Difference (CFDs).
 When you trade cryptocurrency, you don't own IOTA, only a contract that gives you the right to the capital you've invested plus any profits or losses you might make once the trader is closed or terminated.

 There is a wide range of IOTA derivatives that you can use to open your positions.
 That being said, there are three that are immensely popular in crypto trading circles.

 You can buy and sell IOTA much more quickly and conveniently with derivatives.
 If your objective involves earning short-term profits, then derivatives provide you with a much more convenient path than actually purchasing and holding IOTA, which can be a complicated and drawn-out process.